-My north star is to teach in a way that makes philosophy accessible (and hopefully fun!) while also respecting the complexity of the issue(s) at hand.
+I want to teach in a way that makes philosophy accessible (and fun!) while also respecting the complexity of the issue(s) at hand.

 Teaching Experience